Data DictionaryPage address: http://www.mnsu.edu/instres/datadictionary.html

 Undergraduate Transfer: New degree-seeking student in credit courses at the undergraduate level who has previously attended another postsecondary institution (other than the one at which they are enrolled) at the undergraduate level regardless of whether or not transfer credits are accepted.

-PSEO High School Student: High School Student in credit courses enrolled at the undergraduate level under the provisions of the Post Secondary Enrollment Options (PSEO) Program.
+High School PSEO: High School Student in credit courses enrolled at the undergraduate level under the provisions of the Post Secondary Enrollment Options (PSEO) Program.

-Non-PSEO High School Student: High School Student in credit courses enrolled at the undergraduate level but not under the provisions of the Post Secondary Enrollment Options (PSEO) Program.
+High School Concurrent Student: High School Student in credit courses enrolled at the undergraduate level but not under the provisions of the Post Secondary Enrollment Options (PSEO) Program.

-Undergraduate Unclassified: Non-degree seeking student in credit courses at the undergraduate level.
+Undergraduate Non-Degree Seeking: Non-degree seeking student in credit courses at the undergraduate level.

-Graduate First-Time: First-Time degree-seeking student in credit courses at the graduate level.
+Graduate Degree Seeking: Graduate degree-seeking student in credit courses at the graduate level.

-Graduate Unclassified: Non-degree-seeking student in credit courses at the graduate level.
+Graduate Non-Degree Seeking: Non-degree-seeking student in credit courses at the graduate level.

 Doctoral: Degree seeking student in credit courses at a doctoral level.